Harassing collection calls

 Stop collection calls for someone else's debt

-On of the most frequent consumer complaints received by the Consumer Financial Protection Bureau are annoying collection calls for someone else.
-It's unclear whether these collectors are intentionally pursuing the wrong person or that they've made a mistake.
-But if you're getting calls or letters from a collector for someone else's debt, you probably don't care why it's happening, you just want the collection attempts to stop.
+If you're getting calls or letters from a collector for someone else's debt, you probably don't care why it's happening, you just want the collection attempts to stop.
 Here are some suggestions to stop collection calls for someone else.

-Collection calls for someone else
+Collection calls for someone else’s Debt

 If a debt collector is calling or writing you about a debt that you don't owe, the first thing you should do is tell them very clearly that they have the wrong person and that this is someone else's debt.
 Be polite but firm.
 The collector may ask you to confirm the last four digits of your social security number or a similar personal identifier.
 While it may be unwise to give the collector your full social security number, there probably isn't too much risk in giving them the last four digits to confirm that the debt isn't yours.
 The collector may ask you if you know the actual account-holder and how to reach them.
 While you're under no obligation to do so, you may consider passing along the other person's information if you know it.